ddu6/st-lang/README.md

 # ST Lang

 This is an extension for vscode, aiming to provide code features for stdn, urls and ston.
-(These there languages are collectively called "Simple Text Languages" or "st lang" for short.)
+(These there languages are collectively called "Simple Text Languages" or "st langs" for short.)

 Here are main features.